 - Distracted by the Sexy: Bob doesn't really pay attention to his wife on the phone because he's busy ogling his dental assistant.

-- Gag Censor: When shown on Cartoon Network's O Canada program, Bob's penis is blocked by a maple leaf.
+- Gag Censor: When shown on Cartoon Network's O Canada program in the late '90s, Bob's penis was censored with a maple leaf.

 - Gross-Up Close-Up: The close-up of the icing tube spitting out icing makes the act of icing a cake look scatological.